 A recent Harvard Business School study found that open office plans decrease face-to-face interactions by up to 72%.
-This statistic made me feel a little better because I frequently spend 20 minutes or so of my workday sitting in the stairwell, resting my brain and avoiding coworkers.
+This statistic made me feel a little better because I frequently spend 20 minutes or so of my workday sitting in the stairwell, resting my brain and steering clear of other people.

 Like many Americans, I work in an open office plan.
 A bright, airy environment where everyone sits out in the open.
 My boss sits directly behind me and I’m pretty certain he’s reading this sentence as I type it.

 I imagine, years and years ago, some office manager decided that actual physical walls are also metaphors and that forcing people to work without any barriers would foster communication.
 That visionary office manager then tore down all the walls and patiently waited for a professional social utopia to bloom.
 It is not a bad idea: any attempt to encourage collaboration is positive.
-But fast-forward to today: I try to avoid making eye contact with everyone I work with because we’re all trapped in a panopticon of standing desks and free coffee.
+But fast-forward to today: I try not to make eye contact with my co-workers.

 That almost seven out of ten workers are also trying to avoid direct human interaction may suggest that this experiment in enforced corporate communal bonhomie has some kinks to work out.

 Keep in mind almost 70% of offices had workspaces with no walls or partitions in 2017.
 I don’t have the numbers for 2018 but I’m confident—and this is just me making a wild guess—that 110% of offices have no walls or partitions.
 Eventually, if this trend continues, we’ll all be working at one giant desk.
 A mega-desk.